-Free skating, inline, dance, solo dance, and pairs
+Free skating, inline, dance, solo dance and pairs

-- In all artistic competitive roller-skating events, the costumes should be in character with the music but should not be such to cause embarrassment to the skater, judges, or spectators. - Training costumes are not required to be in character; however, all other costume rules apply in training.

-- Costumes must be modest, dignified and appropriate for athletic competition not garish or theatrical in design.
-The clothing must not give the effect of excessive nudity. - Feathers and fringes will be considered a theatrical prop and penalized. - Any piece of the costume including beads, buttons, crystals, mirrors, studs, pearls, half pearls, rhinestones etc. on the costumes must be very securely stitched so as not to cause obstruction to the following contestants.
-Rhinestones, stones, bigger than 4mm in any dimension ARE NOT PERMITTED.
-Sequins of any size are allowed.
-All decorative embellishments must be securely stitched to the fabric. - Accessories and Props of any nature are not permitted. - Costume remains the same throughout a performance with no additions during the performance, i.e. no use of props of any kind from beginning to the end. - The painting of any part of the body is considered a "show" and is not allowed.
+- In all artistic competitive roller-skating events, the costumes for both women and men, should be in character with the music but should not be such to cause embarrassment to the skater, judges, or spectators. - Training costumes are not required to be in character; however, all other costume rules apply in training. - The woman's costume: - Must be constructed to completely cover the hips and posterior. - French-cut leotards are strictly prohibited, i.e. leotards which are cut higher than the hip bone. - Transparent materials ARE PERMITTED ONLY ON THE ARMS, LEGS, SHOULDERS and BACK (above the waistline). - The woman's décolleté must be modest and not expose the breast or cleavage at all. - Costumes that show bare midriffs are not permitted. - Material with the appearance of nudity (like sheer material and net) or complete nudity is not permitted, except for the permitted areas as outlined in the sentences above. - The man's costume: - Must not be sleeveless. - The neckline of the costume must not expose the chest more than three (3) inches or eight (8) centimeters below the collarbone. - Transparent materials ARE PERMITTED ONLY ON THE ARMS AND SHOULDERS. - The man's shirt must not become detached from the waist of the trousers during a performance, to show a bare midriff. - Material with the appearance of nudity (like sheer material and net) or complete nudity is not permitted, except for the permitted areas as outlined in the sentences above. - Any piece of the costume including beads, trimmings, feathers, etc. on the costumes must be very securely fixed so as not to cause obstruction to the following contestants.
+Rhinestones, stones, crystals, mirrors, buttons, studs, pearls, half pearls, earrings, hair clips, head bands, bigger than 4mm in any dimension ARE NOT PERMITTED.
+Sequins of any size applied or sewn are allowed.
+All decorative embellishments must be securely fixed with glue or stitched firmly to the fabric. - Props of any nature are not permitted.
+This means the costume remains the same throughout a performance with no additions during the performance, i.e. no use of props of any kind from beginning to the end. - The painting of any part of the body is considered a "show" and is not allowed.